Jayson Potroz: Career

-In September 2022, it was announced that Potroz would play for the New England Free Jacks in the MLR competition in 2023.
-He was a key play maker for the team, having a superb kicking, running and passing game, and leading the MLR in scoring during the 2023 season with 146 points.
+In September 2022, it was announced that Potroz would play for the New England Free Jacks in Major League Rugby competition in 2023.
+He was a key play maker for the team, starting 16 matches and having a superb kicking, running and passing game, and leading the MLR in scoring during the 2023 season with 146 points with 47 conversions, 15 penalties and one trie.
 This led to him being named MLR player of the year.
-In the postseason, he and the Free Jacks won the MLR championship.
-Portroz scored two penalty kicks and two conversions during the championship game.
-This led to him being named the championship match MVP.
+In the postseason, he and the Free Jacks won the MLR championship defeating San Diego Legion.
+Portroz scored two penalty kicks and two conversions during the championship game, this led to him being named the championship match MVP.

 He then returned to New Zealand to play for his province in the 2023 National Provincial Championship.
-Appearing in 11 matches and scoring 26 points, he and Taranaki won the NPC championship vs Hawke's Bay, 22-19.
+Appearing in 11 matches starting 6 and scoring 26 points, (2 penalties 3 conversion and one trie) as he and Taranaki won the NPC championship vs Hawke's Bay, 22-19.

-He returned to the Free Jacks for the 2024 season and was part of another championship team.
+He returned to the Free Jacks for the 2024 season, where he started 17 matches and led the league in points for a second consecutive year with 181 (6 tries, 23 penalties and 41 conversions).
 He scored five penalties in the championship game as the Free Jacks beat Seattle 20-11.
-He again led the league in points with 181 during the 2024 season.

 Potroz was named to the all MLR first team in both 2023 and 2024.

 He returned to Taranaki after the 2024 MLR season, and claimed his 50th cap for the club on August 31, 2024.
+He appeared in six matches for the club that season scoring one conversion.

 During the 2025 MLR season Potroz faced a couple of different injuries, and only appeared in four games, scoring 26 points.
 He eventually suffered a season-ending knee injury during match week 16 vs Seattle.
-He finished the year in a player-coach role.
+He finished the year in a player-coach role winning a third MLR championship.
+In late 2025, it was confirmed Potroz had left the Free Jacks.